Text analytics is the process of enabling data-driven research by extracting and analysing machine-readable information from within unstructured text.

 Our partners are:

-ATAP will support FAIR data management principles through the creation of tools that automate the creation of text analytics data output that is transparent and replicable.
+ATAP supports FAIR data management principles through the creation of tools that automate the creation of text analytics data output that is transparent and replicable.

 Exploring the large or complex datasets used for text analytics would otherwise require the use of high performance computing resources.

-ATAP will make this possible in a web-based analysis environment with easy access to coding tools and training resources that enable individuals to complete complex text analyses.
+ATAP makes this possible in a web-based analysis environment with easy access to coding tools and training resources that enable individuals to complete complex text analyses.